manoj-r/100DaysOfMLCode/README.md

 Thoughts:
 Reviewed ML in 3 months.
 Its pretty aggressive.
 Will start looking into Math videos by MIT, 3Blue1Brown and Khan academy.
 Thinking of listening to podcast mlguide.

+## Day 3

+Progress:
+Gradient descent, Learning rate
+Local minimum, Global minimum
+Linear Algebra Review
+Started Google ML crash course

+Thoughts:
+This is interesting, some of the mathematical concepts takes more time.
+I should do this task as a first thing in the morning. have to better manage my time with work, family and other responsibilities.